SystemsApproach/ops/monitor.rst

 made is a prerequisite for making informed decisions.
 To this end, it is ideal to have access to both the "knobs" and the "dials" on an integrated dashboard.
-This can be accomplished by incorporating Grafana frames in the Runtime Control GUI, which in its simplest form, displays a set of web forms corresponding to the fields in the underlying data models.
+This can be accomplished by incorporating Grafana frames in the Runtime Control GUI, which, in its simplest form, displays a set of web forms corresponding to the fields in the underlying data models.
 (More sophisticated control panels are certainly possible.)